SAPhow/SAP.how/articles/gui/authorizations/check-for-authorization-errors.md

 Log of authorization errors can be seen via [SU53 transaction](/gui/transactions/su53.md).

-To check authorization errors for certain user:
+To check authorization errors for the certain user:

 1. Go to [SU53 transaction](/gui/transactions/su53.md).
 2. Press *Display for Different User* (F5).